HollowMan6/My-Alibaba-Summer-of-Code/2020-Arthas/Alibaba Summer of Code 2020 - Arthas Final Report.md

 6. The git repository of the tutorial is placed in Arthas itself so that Arthas contributors can easily find the source code location of the online tutorial and continue to contribute to it.

-7. Add --classloaderclas parameter for classloader/sc/sm/logger/dump/getstatic/jad/mc/redifine, through which you can directly specify a classloader which has no duplicate name, and do not need to use c parameter to specify dynamically changing hash value of classloader, which is convenient for online tutorial writing.
+7. Actively Add --classloaderclas parameter for classloader/sc/sm/logger/dump/getstatic/jad/mc/redifine, through which you can directly specify a classloader which has no duplicate name, and do not need to use c parameter to specify dynamically changing hash value of classloader, which is convenient for online tutorial writing.

 ### Experience